CumulusNetworks/docs/content/cumulus-netq-42/Monitor-Operations/Monitor-Data-Link-Layer/Monitor-the-LLDP-Service.md

 1. Open the large Network Services|All LLDP Sessions card.

-2. Select **Switches with Most Sessions** from the filter above the table.
+2. Select **Switches with Most Sessions**.

-    The table content is sorted by this characteristic, listing nodes running the most LLDP sessions at the top.
+    The table lists nodes running the most LLDP sessions at the top.
 Scroll down to view those with the fewest sessions.

     {{<figure src="/images/netq/ntwk-svcs-all-lldp-large-summary-tab-300.png" width="500">}}